- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 Meeting and greeting in Qatar

 Greeting in Qatar is less simple than a handshake, but not as complicated as an Asian introduction.
-The rule of thumb for meeting and greeting in Qatar is to temper one's action according to the sex of the person present.
+The rule of thumb for meeting and greeting in Qatar is to temper one's action according to the gender of the person present.

 Men greeting men and women greeting women typically do so with a handshake or a kiss on the cheek.
 On the other hand, Islamic law dictates that unmarried men and women should not touch.
 As a result, men in Qatar will often avoid extending their hand to women out of respect.
 Similarly, if a woman extends her hand, a man may prefer to put his hand on his chest or to nod, also out of respect.